 Now, the term “machine learning” gets thrown around a lot these days.

 But how does machine learning actually impact search and SEO?

-This article will explore everything you need to know about how search engines use machine learning.
+This chapter will explore everything you need to know about how search engines use machine learning.

 What Is Machine Learning?